 Want to go further?

-These two days were filled with information and exchanges which are now accessible to all via the event's website.
+These two days were filled with information and exchanges which are now accessible to all via this Youtube channel.
 You can therefore listen to each intervention and consult the presentations that were given.

 If you want to go further, we invite you to: